 *International Scholars and dependents may be subject to the requirements of the Affordable Care Act.

-Transportation: The closest airport at PLU is Seattle-Tacoma International Airport.
+Transportation: The closest airport at UPS is Seattle-Tacoma International Airport.
 Airport pick-up service is convenient and available through Shuttle Express or Capital Aeroporter.
 A public transportation center is just 2 blocks from campus.
 To learn more about public transportation options, visit www.piercetransit.org.

 In order to make your visit successful, please allow enough time for processing the documents you will need to meet U.S. immigration requirements.
 We request that you complete either the B visa or J-1 visa form (depending upon your visa classification) to ensure that we have the information required prior to issuing a letter of invitation or DS-2019 Form.
 These forms include a checklist of the required documents.
 Please contact Allyson Lindsley in International Programs (Howarth 215) for all questions related to visas.

 Visa Application: Comprehensive Information about the Visa Process for Exchange Visitors can be found on the Department of State’s website: http://j1visa.state.gov/participants/.
 Exchange Visitor's are expected to to pay a $100 Visa fee and $180 SEVIS fee.

 Entry to US: To enter the US in order to begin an exchange visitor program, carry the following documents:

 12 and 24 Months Bar: Time spent in the United States as an Exchange Visitor (J-1 or J-2) may affect future eligibility for future J-1 categories.
 Such periods of ineligibilty are referred to the 12 and 24 month bar.
 These bars apply to the categories "Research Scholar" and "Professor", but do not apply to "Short Term Scholar" or "Specialist".